Alerbus/rblx-evade-autocola/README.md

+# About
+Allows you to use colas in Roblox Evade at the press of a button!
+No more messing up trying to use the menu!
 # Note
 This requires the program AutoHotkey to work.
 If you do not have it installed, paste https://www.autohotkey.com/download/ahk-install.exe into your web browser's address bar and it will automatically download the installer.
 Express installation recommended.
 # To Install